New York Medical College

 Financial aid in the form of a full tuition scholarship is provided for graduate school study, and the standard Ph.D. candidate stipend is paid during the period of full-time graduate work.

 N.B.
-Application to the M.D./ Ph.D. program at New York Medical College is distinct from application by Ph.D. candidates wishing to apply to the medical school.
-A number of students who have completed the Ph.D. at New York Medical College have been accepted to the medical school.
+Application to the M.D./ Ph.D. program at New York Medical College is distinct from application by Ph.D. candidates wishing to apply to the medical school as the M.D./Ph.D. program recruits among the current students of the M.D. program.
+However, a number of students who have earned a Ph.D. at New York Medical College have been accepted into the medical school.
 The key characteristic of the program described herein is that the admission process for each school is independent.
 Thus, the admission of a medical student to one of the graduate programs requires approval of the graduate school; likewise, acceptance of graduate students to medical studies requires approval of the medical school.
 The School of Medicine has established that acceptance of a Ph.D. candidate to the medical school is conditional upon the completion of all Ph.D. requirements.

 All interested students should contact directly the MD/PhD program director.